 • Other endpoints were reduced by 1.0% to 3.4%.

 The first reduction – 0.6% – means that for every 1000 patients taking this medication, there were 6 fewer deaths.
-However not shown in the sales pitch, up to 15% or 150 patients likely suffered myalgia and arthralgia (in real world data from their competitor, and based on real world data collected by some reputable online databases).
-Up to 30% likely experienced at least one side effect, but most were mild and short lived.
+However not shown in the sales pitch, many may have suffered myalgia and arthralgia (Amgen, maker of its competitor PCSK9 inhibitor Repatha says 13.8% experience muscle pain or joint issues in real world usage.)

 MACE = Major Adverse Cardiovascular Events